stevegrunwell/wordpress-starter-theme/README.md

-# Grunwell WordPress Theme Starter Kit
+# Grunwell WordPress Starter Theme

 This project contains the basic foundation I use when creating new WordPress themes.
 It's not really meant to be used by itself but rather start as a base for building new custom themes.
 What I've given you should be flexible, organized, and ready for whatever you want to throw at it.

 This theme starter makes a few assumptions based on my typical workflow; if yours is different, please feel free to modify this as you see fit.
 The assumptions are:

 1. The theme will be responsive
-2. Stylesheets will be written in SASS
+2. Stylesheets will be written in Sass (using Compass)
 3. [Elliot Condon's Advanced Custom Fields](http://advancedcustomfields.com) plugin will be used

 ## Features

 * HTML5 markup with ARIA Landmark roles
 * CSS reset with baseline typography and utility classes
-* Google CDN-hosted copy of jQuery
 * Ready to go with Elliot Condon's Advanced Custom Fields plugin
 * Localization-ready